 Although the Company does not have securities listed on the main market of the London Stock Exchange, this statement is provided pursuant to standard licence condition 44(5) of the Company's electricity distribution licence, which requires the Company's Regulatory Accounts to include a Corporate Governance Statement, which has the coverage and content of such a statement that a Quoted Company is required to prepare.

-The Company, therefore, provides the following statement by reference to the principles in the UK Corporate Governance Code (the "Code").
+The Company, therefore, provides the following statement by reference to the principles in the June 2010 edition of the UK Corporate Governance Code (the "Code").

 Compliance statement